20 Things Lactation Consultants Want You to Know - Baby Chick

 5. Be sure to stimulate your milk production within the first 24 hours.

 It may take a little while for you and your baby to learn how to get a good latch, but while learning this new skill, it is still crucial to start stimulating your milk production soon after birth.
-The suckling sensation alerts your breasts that it’s time to start making milk and creating a supply.
+The suckling sensation alerts your breasts that it’s time to start producing milk and establishing a milk supply.

 Either way, lactation consultants want you to know that getting a good latch can always be improved with proper guidance and practice.
 But there is no reversing time and making up for inadequate breast stimulation in those early hours and days.